vdukhovni/ml-kem-certificates/draft-ietf-lamps-kyber-certificates.md

   pk-ml-kem-512 PUBLIC-KEY ::= {
     IDENTIFIER id-alg-ml-kem-512
-    -- KEY no ASN.1 wrapping --
     PARAMS ARE absent
     CERT-KEY-USAGE { keyEncipherment }
-    --- PRIVATE-KEY no ASN.1 wrapping --
     }

   pk-ml-kem-768 PUBLIC-KEY ::= {
     IDENTIFIER id-alg-ml-kem-768
-    -- KEY no ASN.1 wrapping --
     PARAMS ARE absent
     CERT-KEY-USAGE { keyEncipherment }
-    --- PRIVATE-KEY no ASN.1 wrapping --
     }

   pk-ml-kem-1024 PUBLIC-KEY ::= {
     IDENTIFIER id-alg-ml-kem-1024
-    -- KEY no ASN.1 wrapping --
     PARAMS ARE absent
     CERT-KEY-USAGE { keyEncipherment }
-    --- PRIVATE-KEY no ASN.1 wrapping --
     }

   ML-KEM-PublicKey ::= OCTET STRING (SIZE (800 | 1184 | 1568))

+  ML-KEM-PrivateKey ::= OCTET STRING (SIZE (1632 | 2400 | 3168))

-  ML-KEM-PrivateKey ::= OCTET STRING (SIZE (64))
+  ML-KEM-Seed ::= OCTET STRING (SIZE (64))

 ~~~

-No additional encoding of the ML-KEM public key value is applied in
+No additional encoding of the ML-KEM public key value is applied in the
-the SubjectPublicKeyInfo field of an X.509 certificate {{RFC5280}}.
+SubjectPublicKeyInfo field of an X.509 certificate {{RFC5280}}.
+However,
-However, whenever it appears outside of a
+whenever it appears outside of a SubjectPublicKeyInfo structure (typically
-certificate, it MAY be encoded as an OCTET STRING.
+as part of a certificate), it MAY be encoded as an OCTET STRING.

-No additional encoding of the ML-KEM private key value is applied in
-the PrivateKeyInfo field of an Asymmetric Key Package {{RFC5958}}.
+The private key is represented as a DER-encoded OCTET STRING, as
+part of a sequence that contains either the key, the seed, or both.

-However, whenever it appears outside of an
+However, whenever the seed or expanded key appear outside of an Asymmetric Key
-Asymmetric Key Package, it MAY be encoded as an OCTET STRING.
+Package, they MAY be encoded as OCTET STRINGs.

 # Subject Public Key Fields